 As a freshman in 2004, Gerlach won the Missouri Valley Conference individual title and earned All-MVC honors all four seasons of competition.
 She was a two-time Academic All-American (2007 and 2008) and was a three-time member of the Missouri Valley Conference All-Scholar Team.
 She was also named to the Missouri Valley Conference All-Centennial Team, which honored the top 20 golfers in conference history.

 Following her career at SIU, Gerlach began a career in public policy that included positions in both state and federal government as well as the private sector, which precipitated her move to Washington, D.C.

-Along with duties as assistant coach for the women's program, Gerlach will also serve as an assistant professional at the United States Naval Academy Golf Club.
+Along with duties as assistant coach for the women's program, Gerlach also serves as an assistant professional at the United States Naval Academy Golf Club.